Tutorial explaining a great way to give a screen captures that photographed look.

-A little while ago I was working in a design studio on a catalogue that required screenshots of a website.
-The client wanted to make screenshots look like photographs, so they would match the style of the existing images.
-We achieved this by actually taking photographs of the website with a camera but I couldn’t help thinking, there must be a better way!
+A little while ago, I was working in a design studio on a catalogue that required screenshots of a website.
+The client wanted to make screenshots look like photographs so that they would match the existing images’ style.
+We achieved this by actually taking photographs of the website with a camera, but I couldn’t help thinking, there must be a better way!

-So after much experimentation I finally found the perfect method of how to to make screenshots look like photographs in Adobe Photoshop using techniques such as perspective, patterns, blurring and gradient overlays.
+After much experimentation, I finally found the perfect method of making screenshots look like photographs in Adobe Photoshop using techniques such as perspective, patterns, blurring, and gradient overlays.

 Let’s begin!
-First take your screenshot.
-You probably already have this but if not just press the print screen key in Windows or cmd + shift + 3 on a OSX before pasting your chosen image into Photoshop.
+First, take your screenshot.
+You probably already have this, but if not, just press the print screen key in Windows or cmd + shift + 3 on an OSX before pasting your chosen image into Photoshop.